Mesolithic: Outside Europe

-While Paleolithic and Neolithic have been found useful terms and concepts in the archaeology of China, and can be mostly regarded as happily naturalized, Mesolithic was introduced later, mostly after 1945, and does not appear to be a necessary or useful term in the context of China.
-Chinese sites that have been regarded as Mesolithic are better considered as Early Neolithic.
+While "Paleolithic" and "Neolithic" have been useful concepts in the archaeology of China, and are mostly accepted, "Mesolithic" was introduced later, mostly after 1945, and does not appear to be a necessary or useful term in the context of China.
+Chinese sites that have been regarded as Mesolithic are better considered Early Neolithic.

 In the archaeology of India, the Mesolithic, dated roughly between 12,000 and 8,000 BP, remains a concept in use.

 In the archaeology of the Americas, an Archaic or Meso-Indian period, following the Lithic stage, somewhat equates to the Mesolithic.

 The Saharan rock paintings found at Tassili n'Ajjer in central Sahara, and at other locations depict vivid scenes of everyday life in central North Africa.
 Some of these paintings were executed by a hunting people who lived in a savanna region teeming with a water-dependent species like the hippopotamus, animals that no longer exist in the now-desert area.